superawesome352-droid/APSC103RideauCanalCode/README.md

 what ports the second pump set is attached to

-what port the button connected to the first pump set is attached to

-what port the button connected to the second pump set is attached to
+what port the button to switch sets is attached to

 what port the stop button is attached to